-A common expense often overlooked
+A common expense often overlooked and poorly understood!

 When companies are looking to save money, they often look in places that have the largest spend, but also the greatest fixed costs.
 Sometimes the most commonly used items represent the best opportunity to compress spend.
 In today’s case, we are going to look at Corrugated Boxes.
 Don’t be fooled though by this deceptively simple item.
 If you aren’t intimately familiar with what your company buys today, especially if you have multiple Distribution Centers, developing a new RFP can get complicated quickly.
 Here are a few specification considerations to understand about this category that might save you some frustration before you get too far into the project:

 Dimensions (Inside or outside?): Sometimes your invoices will give you measurements different than what you would measure yourself simply because the invoice gives interior measurements and you are measuring the outside.
 Make sure you indicate whether your specified sizes are interior or exterior.
 Also make sure you are consolidating box sizes where you can.
 If DC1 uses the exact box DC2 uses with a 1/16th inch difference, is there a good reason?
 You might be able to save a lot of expense by getting your DC’s all on the same program with a limited variety of box types.

 Grade: The most commonly used measurement of corrugate strength is the Edge Crush Test (ETC).
 For example, an ETC of 32 would mean a box could withstand a maximum load of 40 lbs.
 Suppliers would need to know this requirement in order to gauge how to construct the box in terms of its flute size, number of walls, etc.